connormcole/Covid_Research_Project/README.md

 ## Topic

 Covid 19 data
-### Can we predict cases based on mask mandates/number of vaccinations?
+### Can we predict cases based on mask mandates/number of vaccinations in America?